openvinotoolkit/open_model_zoo/demos/speech_recognition_wav2vec_demo/python/README.md

   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model.
   -i INPUT, --input INPUT
                         Required.
-Path to an audio file in WAV PCM 16 kHz mono format -d DEVICE, --device DEVICE
+Path to an audio file in WAV PCM 16 kHz mono format.
+  -d DEVICE, --device DEVICE
                         Optional.
 Specify the target device to infer on, for
                         example: CPU, GPU, HDDL, MYRIAD or HETERO.
 The demo will look for a suitable IE plugin for this device.
 Default value is CPU.
+  --vocab VOCAB         Optional.
+Path to an .json file with model encoding vocabulary.
 ```

 The typical command line is: